 How Long Your Case May Last

 How long a case takes to complete varies substantially.
-Cases that settle may finish before cases that proceed to trial because there are fewer steps involved.
+Cases that settle may finish before cases that proceed to trial because fewer steps are involved.
 However, this is not a rule.
 In fact, complicated cases can take longer to settle than very simple cases may take to finish at trial.

 In addition to the overall complexity of a case, other factors can significantly influence the pacing of a case.
 These include: